bobbingwide/sb-chart-block/README.md

 So far...

-- Line
+- Line and stacked line
-- Bar
+- Bar and stacked bar
-- Horizontal Bar
+- Horizontal bar and stacked horizontal bar
 - Pie

 # How do I choose the chart colors?